 The Company’s initial product offering, the ClearPoint system, is an integrated system comprised of capital equipment and disposable products, designed to allow minimally invasive procedures in the brain to be performed in an MRI suite.
 The ClearPoint Array Neuro Navigation System and its principal disposable component, introduced in 2021, is designed to be deployed in an operating room setting while also being usable in an MRI suite.
 Both systems provide guidance for the placement and operation of instruments or devices during the planning and operation of neurosurgical procedures.
-The Company received 510(k) clearance from the U.S. Food and Drug Administration (“FDA”) in 2010 to market the ClearPoint system in the United States for general neurosurgical interventional procedures; in February 2011, the Company also obtained CE marking approval for its ClearPoint system.
-In 2011 and 2018, the Company received 510(k) clearance and CE marking approval, respectively, for its SmartFlow cannula which is being used, or is under evaluation, along with the Company's services, by more than 45 pharmaceutical and biotech companies, academic institutions, or contract research organizations having a focus on biologics and drug delivery.
+The Company received 510(k) clearance from the U.S. Food and Drug Administration (“FDA”) in 2010 to market the ClearPoint system in the United States for general neurosurgical interventional procedures; in February 2011, the Company also obtained CE marking for its ClearPoint system.
+In 2011 and 2018, the Company received 510(k) clearance and CE marking, respectively, for its SmartFlow cannula which is being used, or is under evaluation, along with the Company's services, by more than 50 pharmaceutical and biotech companies, academic institutions, or contract research organizations having a focus on biologics and drug delivery.
 In September 2022 the ClearPoint Prism™ Neuro Laser Therapy System, for which the Company has exclusive global commercialization rights, received 510(k) clearance through the Company’s Swedish partner Clinical Laserthermia Systems ("CLS").
 The Prism laser represents the first therapy product the Company will commercialize.

-The Company has incurred net losses since its inception, which has resulted in a cumulative deficit at June 30, 2022 of $142.2 million.
-In addition, the Company’s use of cash from operations amounted to $9.3 million for the six months ended June 30, 2022 and $12.7 million for the year ended December 31, 2021.
-Since its inception, the Company has financed its operations principally from the sale of equity securities and the issuance of notes payable.
+The Company has incurred net losses since its inception which has resulted in a cumulative deficit at December 31, 2022 of approximately $150 million.
+In addition, the Company’s use of cash from operations amounted to $16.2 million for the year ended December 31, 2022.
+Since inception, the Company has financed its operations principally from the sale of equity securities and the issuance of notes payable.

-In January 2020, the Company entered into a Securities Purchase Agreement (the “SPA”) with two investors (each, a “2020 Convertible Noteholder,” and together, the “2020 Convertible Noteholders”) under which the Company issued the secured convertible notes having an aggregate principal amount of $17.5 million of floating rate secured convertible notes with a five-year term (the
+In January 2020, the Company entered into a Securities Purchase Agreement (the “SPA”) with two investors under which the Company issued the secured convertible notes having an aggregate principal amount of $17.5 million,

-resulting in proceeds, net of financing costs and a commitment fee paid to one of the 2020 Convertible Noteholders, of approximately $16.8 million.
+resulting in proceeds, net of financing costs, and a commitment fee paid to one of the purchasers, of approximately $16.8 million.

-See Note 6 for additional information with respect to the 2020 Secured Notes is found in Note 7.
+Additional information with respect to the 2020 Secured Notes is found in Note 7.

 The entire disclosure for the business description and accounting policies concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Accounting policies describe all significant accounting policies of the reporting entity.